 Salt Lake City officials built the “stockades” around three vibrant micro-communities that were known then as “Little Italy,” “Greek Town,” and “Japan Town.”
 Many of the surrounding residents were naturalized citizens.
 The prostitutes who worked within the red-light district paid the city a monthly fine (or rent) to use a room in the stockades.
 West side bordellos—or brothels—both before and after the “stockade experiment,” were based in boarding houses and small hotels primarily on West 200 South and West 300 South.
 It was only due to the insistence of the U.S. Army during World War II, that these dispersed, and often hidden businesses, were systematically shut down by the city.
 The backstory here was the rampant cases of venereal disease detected among soldiers.
 However, open street solicitations and car pickups of sex workers along 200 South remained a well-known and accepted feature of Pioneer Park neighborhood life into the mid-1970s.

 “Salt Lake City officials built the ‘stockades’ around three vibrant micro-communities that were known then as ‘Little Italy,’ ‘Greek Town,’ and ‘Japan Town.‘”

 The efforts by city officials to confine prostitution to the west side did not work.
 In fact, the plan fell apart roughly three years after it was set into motion.
 Many people refused to use the stockades because of the social implications they faced by engaging in prostitution.
 There was however a demand for sex workers.
 For example, many young male immigrants arrived in Utah to find work.
 Their families expected them to send money home to contribute to their sisters’ dowries (a collection of valuables, sometimes including household and soft goods, money, and even property).
-The families expected their sons to not marry until they returned home once the dowries were complete.
+The families expected their sons not to marry until they returned home once the dowries were complete.
 Thus, some of these men paid for sexual relationships with prostitutes.
 Additionally, based on arrest records from the period, there were often more white offenders as there were immigrants or people of color.